 If azathioprine is used, the maintenance adult dose is approximately 1.5 to 2 mg/kg/day PO, rounded off to the nearest 25 mg.
-Consider reducing the dose if the patient has gastrointestinal intolerance or the white blood cell count is less than 3.0 x $10^9$ /L. Reduce dose by 2/3 to 3/4 if allopurinol is begun.
+Consider reducing the dose if the patient has gastrointestinal intolerance or adjust the dose according to the white blood cell count.